TheSamStewart/ML-AI-Rock-Climbing-Assistant/README.md

 * **Asynchronous REST API:** Design a stateless backend utilizing FastAPI to securely orchestrate network payloads and data validation.
 * **Distributed Task Queues:** Decouple heavy ML computation from the web server by implementing a Producer-Consumer architecture with Celery and Redis.
 * **Relational Data Persistence:** Manage system state and inference results using MariaDB.
-* **MLOps & Inference Deployment:** Train and deploy custom computer vision models behind a production-grade inference pipeline.
+* **MLOps** Train and deploy custom computer vision models behind a production-grade inference pipeline.

 ---